-The Interest Rate on National Savings Certificate is almost at par with the Interest Rates on other Fixed Income earning Instruments like PPF, Tax Saving Fixed Deposit etc. The Interest Rate on NSC is compounded half yearly and is announced by the Govt every year before 1st April and they keep on changing every year.
+The Interest Rate on National Savings Certificate is almost at par with the Interest Rates on other Fixed Income earning Instruments like PPF, Tax Saving Fixed Deposit etc.

 Interest on National Savings Certificate (NSC) is liable to tax as per the Income Tax Slabs of the Individual.
 However, no TDS is deducted on such interest but such interest shall be reflected in the Income Tax Return of the Individual.

 - Recommended Read: Income Tax Slab Rate